 At the early stage of the project of climbing Kilimanjaro, you have to select a route and the number of days to spend on the mountain.
-There are seven routes to choose from, as well as many criteria to take into consideration: budget, overall trip plan, difficulty, scenery, comfort, and popularity of the trail.
+There are seven routes to choose from and many criteria to consider: budget, overall trip plan, difficulty, scenery, comfort, and popularity of the trail.

-My first thought was to go for the cheapest, easiest and quickest option to my goal.
+My first thought was to go for the cheapest, easiest and quickest option to reach the summit.
 Here, it would have been the Marangu route.
-With a smooth and gentle gradient, it is an economical way that can be done in only five days.
+With a smooth and gentle gradient, it is economical and can be done in only five days.
 We’d sleep in hut shelters – more comfortable than the other route options (camping).

 I am so glad we made that choice.
-From the 2nd day of the ascension, my body strongly reacted from the altitude.
+From the 2nd day of the ascension, my body strongly reacted to the altitude.
 I believe I could not have safely climbed Kilimanjaro quicker.

 2. You need to trust others to succeed

-As we reached our campsite on day two at the Shira Plateau, we had a perfect view on the summit of Kilimanjaro breaking up the bright blue sky.
-On the other side, there was a magic sea of clouds stabbed by the top of Mount Meru.
+As we reached our campsite on day two at the Shira Plateau, we had a perfect view of the summit of Kilimanjaro breaking up the bright blue sky.
+On the other side, a magic sea of clouds was stabbed by Mount Meru’s top.

 The group was excited in front of this overwhelming scenery.
-I had a much more different feeling.
+But, I had a much different feeling.
 It was when I had my first big migraine because of the altitude.
-I have had intense headaches before, but this pain was incredibly stronger – and different – than what I had ever experienced.
-And as Paracetamol and rest had no effect, I was losing hope on getting any better.
+I have had intense headaches before, but this pain was incredibly stronger – and different than what I had ever experienced.
+And as Paracetamol and rest had no effect, I was losing hope of getting any better.

-Our doctor back in Australia warned us: at the first symptoms of altitude sickness (headaches, nausea), we must consider going down.
-From our guide’s point of view: we must be careful and monitor the symptoms, but it is usual to have headaches and to vomit at some time during the climb.
+Our doctor back in Australia warned us that we must consider going down at the first symptoms of altitude sickness (headaches, nausea).
+From our guide’s point of view, it was too early: we must be careful and monitor the symptoms, but it is usual to have headaches and to vomit at some time during the climb.

-I was way out of my zone of comfort, as I never rely on others to make decisions for me.
+I was way out of my comfort zone, as I never relied on others to make decisions for me.
 Not to mention that this was a major decision for my health!
 But to succeed and have a chance to reach the top, I needed to trust him.

 3. Getting help and slowing down can, in the end, take you further